Tailored JSON-LD for e-commerce entities, including merchant trust signals, VAT data, and return policies.

 No. Define it once on the homepage using the full block, then reference it everywhere else using the @id.
 For example, a product page schema would include "seller": { "@id": "https://yoursite.com/#organization" } rather than repeating all the fields.
 This keeps your code clean and avoids conflicting signals if you ever need to update your details.

 OnlineStore beats OnlineBusiness beats Organization)sameAs links as possible — LinkedIn, Facebook, Companies House, Wikipedia, Wikidata if applicable.
-Each verified link strengthens your Knowledge Graph entryUse the two buttons above the code output to run your schema through Google's Rich Results Test (checks eligibility for enhanced search features) and the Schema.org Validator (checks technical correctness against the schema.org specification).
+Each verified link strengthens your Knowledge Graph entry@id consistent across all schema blocks on your site so Google can build a coherent entity graphUse the two buttons above the code output to run your schema through Google's Rich Results Test (checks eligibility for enhanced search features) and the Schema.org Validator (checks technical correctness against the schema.org specification).
 It's worth running both — they catch different categories of issue.

 Once deployed, you can also check coverage and errors in Google Search Console under Enhancements — this will show you how many pages have been picked up and whether any warnings have been logged.